GustyCube/release-notes-comic-strip/README.md

 Turns merged PRs between releases into a 4-panel comic strip and attaches it to your GitHub release.

 ## How it works

 1. Collects merged PRs between two tags
+2. **AI Selection** (GPT-4o) intelligently picks the 4 most significant PRs from all available PRs
-2. **Planner** (GPT-4o) analyzes PR titles, descriptions, labels, and authors to create a comic narrative
+3. **Planner** (GPT-4o) analyzes PR titles, descriptions, labels, and authors to create a comic narrative
-3. **Image gen** (DALL-E 3) renders 4 comic-style panels with speech bubbles and visual effects
+4. **Image gen** (DALL-E 3) renders 4 comic-style panels with speech bubbles and visual effects
-4. **Composer** stitches panels into a comic strip with PR titles above each panel
+5. **Composer** stitches panels into a comic strip with PR titles above each panel

 ## What's New

+- **Smart PR selection**: AI picks the 4 most significant PRs when there are more than 4 available
 - **Full PR analysis**: Uses PR body content, labels, and metadata (not just titles)
 - **True comic styling**: Speech bubbles with dialogue, comic borders, sound effects (POW!, ZAP!)
 - **PR titles displayed**: Each panel shows `#123: Fix login bug` in yellow caption boxes
 - **No fallback mode**: Requires OpenAI API for quality (removed SVG fallback)

 ## Inputs

 - `from`: start tag (defaults to previous tag)
 - `to`: end tag (defaults to current tag)
 - `style`: art style (`comic`, `retro`, `modern`)